Skip to content

 Your Stories

-Your Stories is a series of free workshops running from August – October 2025, designed and led by a group of young people in Southampton, delivered in partnership with In Focus.
+Your Stories was a series of free workshops running from August – October 2025, designed and led by a group of young people in Southampton, delivered in partnership with In Focus.
 Your Stories responds to the work of Jane Austen, taking inspiration from the author to celebrate her 250th birthday year.
-The workshops are open to all, and use poetry, painting, cartoons, collage, fashion, and textiles so that participants can tell their stories in a range of powerful, creative ways.
+The workshops were open to all, and used poetry, painting, cartoons, collage, fashion, and textiles so that participants could tell their stories in a range of powerful, creative ways.

 This project is supported by Southampton Forward, National Lottery Heritage Fund and Foyle Foundation as part of Jane Austen 250.